Skip to main content

 Explaining actionability

-Celonis uses a statistical algorithm to determine whether a driver is actionable by balancing the number of cases (impact) that have a specific attribute value against the difference in the distribution if the case meets or doesn’t meet a specific KPI target.
+Celonis uses a statistical algorithm that looks at the impact of an attribute with a specific value and the difference in the distribution if the case meets (or doesn't meet) a specific KPI target.

-For example, if an attribute value accounts for 80% of cases, it has a large improvement potential.
-However, if 90% of these cases are on track to meet a KPI target, the algorithm will give the driver a lower actionability rank, as fixing the remaining cases will most likely be difficult.
+For example, if a specific attribute value accounts for issues in 80% of cases, it has a high improvement potential.
+However, if 90% of these cases are on track to meet a KPI target, the algorithm will give the driver a lower actionability ranking.
+This is because fixing the remaining cases is likely to be difficult.